Emergency Room Billing Services in Ohio

 Frequently Asked Questions

-All major OH payers: Medical Mutual of Ohio / Anthem, UHC, Aetna, Cigna, Humana, Ohio Medicaid (including CareSource, Buckeye Health Plan, Molina), and Medicare through CGS Administrators.
+All major OH payers: Medical Mutual of Ohio (statewide) and Anthem BCBS, UHC, Aetna, Cigna, Humana, SummaCare, Paramount Health Care, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) (including CareSource, Buckeye Health Plan, Molina Healthcare of Ohio), and Medicare through CGS Administrators (Jurisdiction 15).
 If a payer accepts emergency room patients in Ohio, we submit and follow-up on claims with them.

 The most frequent emergency room denials we see from OH payers include 99281-99285 has facility-specific documentation guidelines different from outpatient e/m, 99291 requires 30+ min of documented critical care time, admission criteria, time tracking, and conversion to inpatient have specific rules.
 Our team catches these before submission by applying both emergency room coding expertise and OH payer-specific rules to every claim.

-Ohio Medicaid routes emergency room patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, AmeriHealth Caritas, Anthem, UHC.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes emergency room patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, AmeriHealth Caritas Ohio, Anthem Blue Cross Blue Shield, UnitedHealthcare Community Plan, Humana Healthy Horizons in Ohio.
 Each MCO has its own emergency room authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your emergency room practice gets paid correctly.

 Most OH emergency room practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your emergency room workflows, and start submitting claims to Medical Mutual of Ohio / Anthem, Ohio Medicaid, Medicare, and all your OH payers with no downtime.
+We connect to your EHR, learn your emergency room workflows, and start submitting claims to Medical Mutual of Ohio (statewide) and Anthem BCBS, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles), Medicare, and all your OH payers with no downtime.

 Fix Your Ohio Emergency Room Billing